handspeaker/gan_practice/README.md

 # gan_practice
-dcgan,wgan and improved wgan implementation by tensorflow
+simple dcgan,wgan and improved wgan implementation by tensorflow, this is for practice purpose

 # data preparation
 download MNIST data from http://yann.lecun.com/exdb/mnist/ and unzip data to some dir,for example